-Stealth MXP contains a random number generator that uses an internal, unpredictable physical source of entropy that is outside of human control.
-This source of random numbers is also available as an external service for general use, separate from the internal service.
+MXP contains a random number generator that uses an internal, unpredictable physical source of entropy that is outside of human control.
 Random numbers generated by this physical source are sometimes used as part of a seed value for the FIPS approved pseudo-random number generator (ANSI X9.31 Appendix A.2.4 Using AES).
+This pseudo-random number generator is also available as an external service for general use (OP_GENRANDOM).
 Each time a random number is used for any purpose, it is compared to the previously used value to ensure it is different and then stored until the next use.

-Cryptographic Module Security Policy for Stealth MXP Date: Dec 13, 2007 Copyright © 2007 MXI.
-Distribution of this document by the Cryptographic Module Validation Program validation authorities, the National Institute of Standards and Technology (NIST) and the Communications Security Establishment (CSE), is allowed providing the document is copied or printed in its entirety.
-Page 15 of 42
+Security Policy: Stealth MXP and Stealth MXP Passport Date: August 5, 2008 Copyright © 2008 MXI.
+Distribution of this document by the Cryptographic Module Validation Program validation authorities, the National Institute of Standards and Technology (NIST) and the Communications Security Establishment Canada (CSEC), is allowed providing the document is copied or printed in its entirety.
+Page 21 of 49